 Engineers Australia is incorporated by Royal Charter, last amended by approval of the Governor-General on 21 September 2015.

 Our Royal Charter and By-laws place obligations on us to advance the science and practice of engineering for the benefit of the community.

 A New Vision

-During 2013 and 2014, Engineers Australia’s national governing Council undertook a planning and consultation process with our key leadership groups to refresh our vision and top-level priorities for the next three years 2014-2017.
+During 2013 and 2014, Engineers Australia’s national governing Board undertook a planning and consultation process with our key leadership groups to refresh our vision and top-level priorities for the next three years 2014-2017.

 “Engineers Australia is the trusted voice of the profession.
 We are the global home for engineering professionals renowned as leaders in shaping a sustainable world.”

 In August 2014 the Board approved seven new high-level goals and a suite of strategies and deliverables for the three-year period 2014-2017.